 Cats are obligate carnivores, which means that their diet should consist of mostly meat and little else.
-Because veggies are predominantly fiber and carbohydrates, they are not nutritionally suitable for your feline.
+Since veggies are predominantly fiber and carbohydrates, they are not nutritionally suitable for your feline.

 Can Cats Eat Vegetables?

 Veggies include a variety of micronutrients that are useful to humans, but cats cannot absorb the majority of these nutrients because their digestive tract is built to handle meat.
-Aside from being essentially worthless, certain vegetables are particularly harmful to cats.
+Aside from providing little to no nutritional value, certain vegetables are particularly harmful to cats.

-Here is a list of vegetables that cats can consume:
+Here is a list of vegetables that are considered safe for cats to consume:

 What Vegetables can Cats Eat?